Our goal is to help drivers make informed decisions -- because we believe that knowing is saving.

 Below are the minimum liability limits for Delaware:

-Below are the minimum liability limits for the District of Columbia:
+Below are the minimum liability limits for the DC:

 Below are the minimum liability limits for Florida, a no-fault state, where your own insurance covers the costs no matter who is at fault.
 However, if the injuries and medical expenses from an accident exceed certain thresholds, and if you are at-fault, you could still be sued and responsible to pay the balance above these limits out-of-pocket: